cms-ml/documentation/content/inference/tensorflow2.md

             ...
         ```

-        This attaches a graph object to `model` but disables signature tracing since the input signature is frozen.
+        This disables signature tracing since the input signature is frozen.
         However, you can directly pass it to [`cmsml.tensorflow.save_graph`](https://cmsml.readthedocs.io/en/latest/api/tensorflow.html#cmsml.tensorflow.save_graph).